willianantunes/willianantunes.com/content/blog/2021/05/2021-05-08-production-ready-shell-startup-scripts-the-set-builtin.md

 the-set-builtin_why-use-argument-e-with-bug_1 exited with code 0
 ```

 The exit code is 0 😠.
-Now, if you include the option `set -e`, if you execute it again, the output changes, fixing the unexpected behavior:
+Now, if you include the option `set -e` and execute it again, the output changes, fixing the unexpected behavior:

 ```shellsession
 ▶ docker-compose up why-use-argument-e-with-fix